-One stage and two stage prepatellar bursectomy showed similar rates of satisfaction, wound dehiscence, and recurrence in this study.
-This contrasts with Uckay’s [33] original findings for prepatellar and olecranon bursectomy, where one stage resulted in a lower rate of wound dehiscence and recurrence.
-Our results indicate that one-stage procedures did result in reduced hospital stay however.
-This is supported in Perez’ [36] cohort of olecranon and prepatellar bursitis patients, where a significantly shorter hospital stay for one stage procedures, with six days versus ten days for two stage procedures (p<0.005) was found.
-Purely based on hospital stay, we would recommend one-stage prepatellar bursectomy.

 Previous studies have indicated that 11 to 12 days is the ideal treatment time for septic bursitis [37], [38].
 This study indicates that a shorter course of antibiotics is feasible, as recurrence was not significantly different between patients treated with antibiotics for less than eight days compared to eight days or more.
 In fact, hospital stay was increased in patients treated for over 14 days, though this may be accounted for by greater use of oral antibiotics in those treated for less than 14 days.
 Data from the multi-centre OVIVA trial demonstrated non-inferiority for orthopaedic infections treated with oral vs IV antibiotics [39].
 As such, the pertinent question for further research may not be the total duration of antibiotics but the possibility to treat septic prepatellar bursitis with oral antibiotics.

-Average total duration of antibiotics was not different between those treated with cloxacillin alone, compared to antibiotic combination.
-Interestingly, this held true when immunocompromised patients were removed from the cohorts.
-Despite the CG group having a more severe presentation, they were effectively treated by antibiotic combination.
-This could reflect the synergistic relationship between oxacillin and glycosides [40].
-Broad spectrum antibiotics, based on local microbiology guidance, clearly have a role for more serious infections.

 The rate of staph aureus bursitis in the septic bursitis patients has been well-documented in previous studies, ranging from 80% - 88% [4], [28], [40].
 Information is not widely available for prepatellar cohorts alone.
 Of four studies reporting rates of staph aureus in prepatellar bursitis, it was isolated in an average of 78.69% patients.
 This is somewhat lower than figures for septic bursitis as a whole, and may represent the contaminated workplace environment that prepatellar bursitis is associated with.

 This review presented with strengths and limitations.
 The principal strength is that the data analysed arises both from published articles, and through communication with authors of select trials to isolate the results for prepatellar bursitis.
 We were able to obtain previously unpublished data on this selective cohort which has been presented here, and enables comparison between trial cohorts for prepatellar bursitis alone.
-The principle limitations are the heterogeneity of our study sample, and the inability to obtain raw data from all studies.
+The principle limitations are the heterogeneity and size of our study sample, and the inability to obtain raw data from all studies.
 Meric [23] compared open bursectomy with endoscopic bursectomy for prepatellar and olecranon bursitis, but results for prepatellar bursitis patients alone were not available.

 Conclusions

-Endoscopic bursectomy is a safe and effective treatment for prepatellar bursitis, and should be performed in one stage to limit hospital stay.
+This study is the largest investigating prepatellar bursitis, and includes data not previously published.
+We conclude that endoscopic bursectomy is a safe and effective treatment for prepatellar bursitis.
 Operative management should be considered for recalcitrant aseptic bursitis, but has not been shown to be superior to non-operative management for septic bursitis.
-We would advocate a week long course of broad spectrum antibiotics following micro advice to treat the majority of septic prepatellar bursitis cases.
+We have found no advantage in antibiotic treatment lasting over one week in septic prepatellar bursitis.

 References